Relief, Resiliency, and Recurring Family Support

 For many veterans and their families, the transition to civilian life can be a challenge.
 Some do not have the funds for the down payment on a home or they are unable to sustain home ownership.

-In 2018, Operation Homefront launched the Transitional Homes for Community Reintegration (THCR) program, which offers families the opportunity to live in a rent-free, single-family home for a period of two to three years while receiving financial counseling and community reintegration support.
+In 2018, Operation Homefront launched the Transitional Homes for Veterans (formerly knows as Transitional Homes for Community Reintegration or THCR) program, which offers families the opportunity to live in a rent-free, single-family home for a period of two to three years while receiving financial counseling and community support.

-Long-term housing through Homes on the Homefront and supporting caregivers with our Hearts of Valor program are two options for military families wanting to regain resiliency and become more stable.
+Long-term housing through our Permanent Homes for Veterans program and supporting caregivers with our Veteran Caregiver Support program are two options for military families wanting to regain resiliency and become more stable.

-The Homes on the Homefront (HOTH) program prepares veterans and their families for home ownership by providing a mortgage-free home and the opportunity to work directly with Operation Homefront caseworkers and financial counselors and learn how to prepare for home ownership.
+The Permanent Homes for Veterans (formerly known as Homes on the Homefront or HOTH) program prepares veterans and their families for home ownership by providing a mortgage-free home and the opportunity to work directly with Operation Homefront caseworkers and financial counselors and learn how to prepare for home ownership.

-Since the program began in 2012, more than 700 families have entered the HOTH program.
+Since the program began in 2012, more than 700 families have entered the PHV program.
 Of that group, 600 families have graduated from the program and have been deeded their home, mortgage-free.

-Operation Homefront’s Hearts of Valor program has more than 70 support groups nationwide and provides vital peer-to-peer support for caregivers of our wounded warriors.
+Operation Homefront’s Veteran Caregiver Support (formerly known as Hearts of Valor or HOV) program has more than 75 support groups nationwide and provides vital peer-to-peer support for caregivers of our wounded warriors.
 Since the 9/11 terror attacks, more than two million Americans have served in overseas combat zones.
 Tens of thousands have returned home with severe physical injuries and devastating psychological wounds, including post-traumatic stress disorder (PTSD) and traumatic brain injury (TBI).

 Spouses and caregivers of these service members face enormous challenges as they care for their loved ones.
 They are on call 24/7 and cope with personality changes, frustrations, and compassion fatigue.
 The stress can be exhausting and overwhelming.

-Caregivers in Hearts of Valor have an opportunity to apply for all-expenses-paid caregiver retreats offering respite, expert coaching, and assistance in developing caregiver skills.
+Caregivers in the Veteran Caregiver Support program have an opportunity to apply for all-expenses-paid caregiver retreats offering respite, expert coaching, and assistance in developing caregiver skills.
 The program offers confidential, one-on-one support in-person, online, and by phone from caring professional staff members, with experience in military trauma, providing guidance and encouragement.

 Recurring Family Support Programs